 Soy wax does not throw the scent, and you can use 30 drops if you are using more potent scented essential oils.
 If you combine two scents, for instance, lemon and sandalwood, the two scents should be thirty to forty drops in eight ounces of candle wax.
-Do not put thirty of lemon and thirty of sandalwood.
-It will be too strong for a soy wax candle.
+Do not put thirty lemons and thirty sandalwoods; it will be too strong for a soy wax candle.

 Step 3: Position the Wick

 Place the wick to the bottom of your glass jar by using some melted wax to anchor it at the bottom.
-You can also use some hot glue at the bottom center of the jar, wind it on a stick and place the stick across the top of the jar to keep the wick in position.
+To hold the wick in place, you may also put some hot glue in the bottom center of the pot, wound it on a stick, and lay the bar over the top of the jar.

 Step 4: Pour The Wax Into The Jars